LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

 ### Work History -> Contract Outcomes (Privacy-First)

 LinkedIn shows a sequence of job titles and companies.
-QoT shows **aggregate trust per skill**-+individual contracts are private by default.
+QoT shows **aggregate trust per skill**--individual contracts are private by default.

 **Public profile (visible to all):**
 ```